Pikciochain/Proof_of_Usage/README.md

                         Number of cashing nodes
   -coc CONSUMERNODES_COUNT, --consumernodes-count CONSUMERNODES_COUNT
                         Number of consumer nodes
+  -trc TRUSTEDNODES_COUNT, --trustednodes-count TRUSTEDNODES_COUNT
+                        Number of trusted nodes
   -bt BLOCKTIME, --blocktime BLOCKTIME
                         Cycle duration in seconds
   -fr FEES_RATE, --fees-rate FEES_RATE
                         Percentage of transaction amount taken as a fee -rr RETRIBUTION_RATE, --retribution-rate RETRIBUTION_RATE
-                        Percentage of transaction fees earned by master nodes
+                        Percentage of transaction fees earned by master nodes -ta TOTAL_ASSETS, --total-assets TOTAL_ASSETS
+                        Initial amount of assets in the market -l, --local           Requires a local test instead of a remote one -rm REMOTE_MASTER, --remote-master REMOTE_MASTER
+                        Index of master to run a remote master node.

 ```

 All options have a default.
 Each of them can also be defined using environment